 What Delivery Apps Offer: Convenience, Availability, and Name Recognition

-It’s 2019 and most of us are familiar with delivery apps.
-That means that when searching for restaurants, this might be the first place potential customers go.
+Most of us are familiar with delivery apps.
+When searching for restaurants, this might be the first place potential customers go.
 Long gone are the days when you could just advertise in the yellow pages or in the local paper and hope for a recognition bump.
 Nowadays, it’s all about getting your name out on the internet, so unless you’re the local king of Yelp, Google Reviews, or have a large social media following online, it can seem beneficial to take advantage of some of these apps to drum up more awareness for your restaurant.

 What Problems Have Come Up: Small Profits, Unreliability, and Buggy Interfaces